mlsc63/SoftDesk/README.md

 For this method, it is necessary to have pipenv already installed on your python installation.
 If pipenv is not already installed on your computer, refer to [this page](docs/pipenv/installation-en.md).

 1. Clone this repository using `$ git clone https://github.com/mlsc63/SoftDesk.git`
-2. Move to the softdesk root folder with `$ cd softdesk`
+2. Move to the softdesk root folder with `$ cd SoftDesk`
 3. Install project dependencies with `pipenv install`
 4. Create and populate project database with `pipenv run python manage.py create_db`
 5. Run the server with `pipenv run python manage.py runserver`